8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20240115/content.md

 ## The flow

 All revenue I receive goes into an "Income Account" (see Profit First).
 I use a spreadsheet to do some "napkin planning" on how the balance of the Income Account should be redistributed.
-I use Wave
+I use Wave to do the actual planning.
+Then I go to the related apps to execute that plan.

+When I'm employed, sending money from non-W2 work, or transferring from the "Investment Pass-Through Account," it'll go to directly into the Income account.
+Reread the previous paragraph.

+I'm hoping I can avoid needing to sell investments, but it's nice that the flow can be the same except the initial two transfers.

+The flow from the Income Account is always to transfer money to the tax account first.
+I usually don't need to pay anything extra in taxes, but when fully "work-optional" that's something I'll need to take care of myself.